William Castle

 Wartime Service

-He enlisted as a volunteer in Bedford in 1915, was allocated the Regimental Number 31911 and went to France in the same year.
+He enlisted as a volunteer in Bedford in 1915, was allocated the Regimental Number 31911 and went to France in the same year and then in Italy for 5 months.
 He served with the 1st Battalion of the Bedfords on the Somme, Arras and Ypres and was killed in action during the great advance of 1918.

 He was engaged in an attack which started about 100 yards north east of Beaurain.
 Heavy fire was directed onto the assembly area both by the Germans and our own guns causing about I 00 casualties.
 The attack was not delayed although the Battalion was considerably under strength and commenced its advance at 3.20am and the objective, a ridge about 500 yards north east of Beaurain, was achieved.
 The action resulted in the deaths of 2 officers, 14 other ranks, 5 other ranks missing, 7 officers wounded and 105 other ranks wounded.
 90% of the casualties were caused by the barrages on the assembly line.
 That night the Battalion returned to Caudry.